QNetITQ/WaveFox/README.md

 - Linux

 ##### Installation

+##### Installation instructions for version 1.2.102 are located in the corresponding tag.

 - Download the `chrome` folder and put it in your user profile folder.
 For convenience, use `about:profiles`
 - Go to `about:config` and activate the keys below